NHS Coventry and Rugby Clinical Commissioning Group’s Response to the Requirements of the Modern Slavery Act 2015

 The Chief Nursing Officer is the Governing Body executive lead for safeguarding, and has responsibility for providing leadership and gaining assurance in relation to safeguarding issues within the CCG and locality.

-The CCG employs the expertise of a designated safeguarding doctor and safeguarding nurses for both children and adults.
-These roles are an integral part of the CCG’s activity and support the delivery of the safeguarding adult and children agenda.
+The CCG employs the expertise of a Head of Safeguarding, as well as a named GP with responsibility for adult safeguarding, a designated safeguarding doctor and safeguarding nurses for both children and adults.
+These roles are an integral part of the CCG’s assurance activity and support the delivery of the safeguarding adult and children agenda.

 The CCG ensures that organisations commissioned to provide services have appropriate systems that safeguard children and adults in line with section 11 of the Children Act (2004), The Children and Social Work Act 2017, The Mental Capacity Act 2005, The Care Act 2014 and The Modern Slavery Act 2015.